Senate Select Committee on Scholarly Communication

 - Emma Hart (Professor of History)

 - Jerry Jacobs (Professor of Sociology)

 - Lewis Kaplan (Professor of Surgery at the Hospital of the University of Pennsylvania and the Veterans Administration Medical Center)

 - Eileen Lake (Professor of Nursing)

-- Rebecka Peebles (Assistant Professor of Pediatrics at the Children's Hospital of Philadelphia)
+- Rebecka Peebles (Associate Professor of Pediatrics at the Children's Hospital of Philadelphia)

-- Kathy Peiss (Roy F. and Jeannette P. Nichols Professor of American History)
+- Kathy Peiss (Roy F. and Jeannette P. Nichols Professor Emerita of American History)

 - Daniel Raff (Associate Professor of Management), Chair